joseasoler/tradergen/FEATURES.md

 * **Wealth:** This trader has been successful or lucky in the past, and has more silver than usual in stock.
 This specialization is rare, but it is present in all orbital traders.

+* **Xenogenetics (with [Biotech](https://rimworldgame.com/biotech/)):** A rare specialization that sells genepacks with genes from specific xenotypes.
+It will rarely have an archite capsule in stock.
+Present in exotic and slaver orbital traders.

 Ideology
 ---